sammchardy/python-binance-chain/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/python-binance-chain.svg
     :target: https://pypi.python.org/pypi/python-binance-chain

-This is an unofficial Python wrapper for the `Binance Chain HTTP API <https://binance-chain.github.io/api-reference/dex-api/paths.html>`_.
+This is an unofficial Python wrapper for the `Binance Chain API <https://binance-chain.github.io/api-reference/dex-api/paths.html>`_.
 I am in no way affiliated with Binance, use at your own risk.

 PyPi